Ghost Radio FAQ

 - You don’t support further development of the app, including new features and bug fixes

-The only legal Android versions that currently are available for purchase can be found here:
+The only legal Android versions that currently are available for purchase can be found on the Apple App Store, Google Play and Amazon Appstore.

 If you encounter any other download pages than the ones above, we are grateful if you send us the URL so that we can take legal measures, including filing DMCA takedown complaints.